I NEVER GOT WHAT I NEEDED –

 so now I force it out of others!

 • To understand being controlled or acting controlling, we have to know the underpinnings, which come from our original abandonment experiences.
 In common usage, a person is said to be A. when someone physically leaves us – moving away, a break-up, divorce, long or repeated hospitalizations, death…..

-• A broader & more accurate definition of Abandonment is: “Not getting enough of our needs met in childhood”.
+• A broader & more accurate definition of Abandonment (A.) is: “Not getting enough of our normal needs met in childhood”.
 This includes all needs on each of the 4 levels of PMES – Physical, Mental, Emotional & Spiritual.
-We can also say that A. is not being loved unconditionally, with the resulting loss of genuine connection so crucial to a child’s sense of well-being & safety.
+We can also say that A. includes not being loved unconditionally, with the resulting loss of genuine connection to parents so crucial to a child’s sense of well-being & safety.

 • Picture all children as having 100 different needs in each of the PMES categories (total 400 – an arbitrary number, as an example).
 Then consider the reality that in a severely dysfunctional family each kid only gets a small percentage of those needs met – just enough to survive.
 Of course some of us got more, while others didn’t even get that much & have died too young as a result!